10 Surprising Ways to Use Your Heat Gun (with Videos)

 One of the more popular uses of a heat gun is removing rusted bolts.
 Sometimes, bolts can become so old and worn down that it is nearly impossible to remove them.
 By using a heat gun, you can loosen the bolts and nails with little to no hassle.
 You will need around 800 degrees of heat in order to remove rusted bolts, but that temperature may change depending on the state of the bolts.

-As you can see, there are a lot of ways to use a heat gun today.
-From traditional paint drying to creatively loosening adhesives, heat guns can be a really useful and versatile tool to keep around your house.
+As you can see, there are lots of ways to effectively use a heat gun.
+From traditional paint drying to creatively loosening adhesives, heat guns can be a very useful and versatile tool to keep around your house.
 Just be careful and smart with them since they can potentially be dangerous to you and your home.

 Featured Image Credit: K-STUDIO, Shutterstock